What is Keystone in a Projector?

 - If very little keystoning is necessary, the image quality reduction may be minor.
 If the keystone feature is used too much, then be prepared to see picture quality decrease.

-- On top of that, keystoning will also introduce digital artifacts, image distortion, and “pixelated pictures.”
+- On top of that, keystoning will also introduce digital artefacts, image distortion, and “pixelated pictures.”

 Is Keystone Correction Worth It?

-So people always want to know “what is a keystone in a projector,”.
-Also is it worth it when mounting the projector whether on a ceiling or a flat surface?
+So people always want to know “what is a keystone in a projector.”
+Also, is it worth mounting the projector on a ceiling or a flat surface?

-Now, this option is only recommended as a last resort to fix the image when you did everything to fix it.
+This option is only recommended as a last resort to fix the image when you have done everything to fix it.

 Keystone correction can be helpful in specific scenarios, but it’s always recommended to deal with image alignment issues in other ways before using this feature.